hauselin/obsidian-alfred/README.md

 - The Daily notes Obsidian plugin must be enabled.
 - Type `od`  or use a hotkey (double-click the empty Hotkey to set it up).
 - Notes and comments are provided in the workflow/script to help you set things up.
-Double-click the **/bin/bash Run Script** associated with **od Keyword** to set it up.
+Double-click the **/usr/bin/osascript Run Script** associated with **od Keyword** to set it up.
 You need to specify your daily note date format (step 1 in script) and the vault name (step 2 in script).
 Click Save when you're done.
+    - New in v0.1.3: Easily specify your date format in the /usr/bin/osacript by using yyyy, mm, dd.
+See screenshot below.

 ![](img/od.png)